-Using trusted sources: I draw evidence from reliable peer reviewed medical/nutritional journals and recognised experts and expert institutions.
+I draw evidence from reliable peer reviewed medical/nutritional journals and recognised experts and expert institutions.
 You will see the symbol at the top of every page and at the bottom of each article you will find some further reading that complies with the these evidence-based criteria.
-The trusted reasearch I use is filtered to ensure that the results and conclusions are:
+The trusted research I use is filtered to ensure that the results and conclusions are:

-Relevant: I will look at the type of people who were tested or studied, prioritising European or UK studies, with a proportion of women, a range of ages and relevant lifestyles.
+I will look at the type of people who were tested or studied, prioritising European or UK studies, with a proportion of women, a range of ages and relevant lifestyles.
 For example, a study of adolescent male athletes may not be relevant to any of my clients.
-Similarly animal studies may provide some useful insights into mechanisms, but we are very different to mice, or fruit flies; their results prove nothing for humans.
+Similarly, animal studies may provide some useful insights into mechanisms, but we are very different to mice, or fruit flies; such results prove nothing for humans.